 UV rays are present all year round but levels vary, depending on things like: your location, time of year, time of day and weather conditions.

-What is the UV index?
+Confused about the UV index?

 The UV index measures the UV level at the surface of the Earth.
-It ranges from 0 -11+; the higher the number, the greater the risk of skin damage, particularly sunburn, which is mainly caused by UVB.
+It ranges from 0 -11+; the higher the number, the greater the risk of sunburn, which is mainly caused by UVB.